-In case of either of the audit reports mentioned above, tax auditor is also required to furnish the prescribed particulars in Form No. 3CD which forms part of audit report.
+In case of either of the aforementioned audit reports, tax auditor must furnish the prescribed particulars in Form No. 3CD, which forms part of audit report.

 How and when tax audit report shall be furnished?

-Tax auditor shall furnish tax audit report online by using his login details in the capacity of ‘chartered accountant’.
+The tax auditor shall furnish tax audit report online by using his login details in the capacity of ‘Chartered Accountant’.
 Taxpayer shall also add CA details in their login portal.
-Once audit report is uploaded by tax auditor, same should either be accepted/rejected by taxpayer in their login portal.
+Once the tax auditor uploads the audit report, same should either be accepted/rejected by taxpayer in their login portal.
 If rejected for any reason, all the procedures need to be followed again till the audit report is accepted by the taxpayer.

-Tax audit report shall be filed on or before the due date of filing the return of income i.e., 30 November of the subsequent year in case taxpayer has entered into an international transaction and 30 September of the subsequent year in case of other taxpayers.
+You must file the tax audit report on or before the due date of filing the return of income.
+It is 30 November of the subsequent year in case the taxpayer has entered into an international transaction and 30 September of the subsequent year for other taxpayers.

 Consequences of non-compliance

-If any taxpayer who is required to get tax audit done but fails to do so, lower of 0.5% of total sales, turnover or gross receipts or Rs 1,50,000 may be levied as penalty.
-However, if reasonable cause is established for non-compliance, no penalty would be imposed.
+If any taxpayer who is required to get the tax audit done but fails to do so, the least of the following may be levied as a penalty: